Acute cholecystitis

 Exams and Tests

 Your health care provider will perform a physical exam and ask about your symptoms.
-During the physical exam, you will likely have pain when the provider touches your belly.
+During the physical exam, you will likely have pain when the provider pushes on your belly.

 Your provider may order the following blood tests: